arlindomontagnoli/SpineProject/README.md

 <p>To keep the landmarks annotated within the ROI, press the [enter] key.
 The landmarks will be inserted in the main Xray window.</p>

-<p>The landmarks will be automatically saved when exiting the main window, by pressing the [esc] key.</p>
+<p>The landmarks will be automatically saved when exiting the main window, by pressing the &lt;esc&gt; key.</p>

 <h3>Python packages dependencies list:</h3>